 EDITOR’S Note: This is the Part I of an interview with photojournalist, Rick Findler.
-We will link to Part II after its publication.
+Part II is available here.

 Since the invention of photography, the profession of photojournalism has been a silent witness to the dramatic turns our world has undergone in the last 150 years.
 The ubiquity of online photo sharing has broadened the reach of images far beyond print and broadcast media, giving high-impact photographs broader reach and more selective sharing than ever before.
 Whenever military and political turmoil spin regions or countries down a path of inhumane atrocities and human rights abuses, the task to visually and indelibly document events still rests largely upon the photojournalists who risk often their lives to stay on the frontline.